mattsq/XTYLearner/README.md

   treatment labels.
 - ``MultiTask`` – a discriminative network trained with self-training on pseudo-labels for partially observed treatments.
+- ``DragonNet`` – shared encoder with outcome and propensity heads plus targeted regularisation for robust effect estimates.
 - ``MaskedTabularTransformer`` – a transformer encoder for tabular data using a masked-token training objective.